dock108/mini-golf-break/README.md

 - **Offline First**: Fully playable offline, ensuring you can enjoy a relaxing round of mini-golf anywhere, anytime—no internet required.
 - **Realistic Physics**: Powered by Cannon-es physics engine with finely-tuned parameters for authentic ball movement and natural rolling behavior.
 - **Minimalist Design**: Clean, distraction-free visuals that focus on gameplay rather than flashy graphics.
-- **Multiple Game Modes**: Practice freely in sandbox mode or challenge yourself on the structured 3-hole course.
+- **Multiple Game Modes**: Practice freely in sandbox mode or challenge yourself on the structured course.
 - **Input Protection**: Prevents accidental shots during transitions with visual "Ready" indicator when input is enabled.
-- **Intelligent Camera**: Camera positions optimally behind the ball looking toward each hole to provide the best aiming perspective.
+- **Intelligent Camera System**: Camera consistently positions behind the ball looking toward the hole for optimal aiming, with smooth transitions during gameplay.
+- **Visible Hole Design**: Enhanced hole visibility with distinct rim and depth for better targeting.
 - **Comprehensive Scoring**: Tracks both per-hole scores and running total score throughout the course.
 - **Game Menu**: Start screen with multiple game modes, instructions and pause functionality for a polished gaming experience.
 - **Debug Mode**: Press 'd' during gameplay to toggle debug mode, showing physics bodies and additional information.